 Education & Engagement Make a Tangible Difference

 This survey aimed to identify what motivated particularly saving, spending, and investing decisions for the millennial generation.
-In order to understand their approach to finance and how their personal financial education has impacted their decisions as adults, we studied respondents who have the disposable income to buy and invest, eliminating extreme financial hardship from the reasons they may not partake in the financial system.
+To understand their approach to finance and how their personal financial education have impacted their decisions as adults, we studied respondents who have the disposable income to buy and invest, eliminating extreme financial hardship from the reasons they may not partake in the financial system.

 Before fielding the quantitative survey, The Balance wanted to ensure the right kinds of questions would be asked, in language that resonated with the respondents.
 The Balance worked with Chirp to conduct nine 60-minute 1-on-1 interviews with participants in Birmingham, Chicago, Dallas, and New York City.
 The interviews focused specifically on the language affluent millennials use to describe experiences managing their own finances, as well as their opinions, beliefs, and attitudes toward managing money and investing.